Abhay117004/PR/Readme.md

 # License Plate Number Recognition (LPNR)

-This project is a License Plate Number Recognition (LPNR) system built as part of a Pattern Recognition project.
+This project is a License Plate Number Recognition (LPNR) system.
 It detects license plates from vehicle images, extracts the text using OCR, and fetches vehicle details via an API.

 ---